How To Determine The ROI Of A Retail Sales Training Program

 A twenty-something woman approached me and said, "You're right.
 We do look at things differently.
 I won't pay a lot of money for a dress because I figure if I pay $100 and only wear it a couple times, it's too expensive and not worth it.
 Your generation is always surprised we're unwilling to pay for apparel but willing to pay for an expensive smartphone.
 That's because we use it like you use an appliance."

 She was right, of course, to look at her return on investment (ROI).
-After all, any smart businessperson has looked at capital outlays, new locations, and even hiring as a cost versus what is gained.
-If it doesn’t meet their needs, they pass.That goes double for a sales training program because most CEOs have never received training and feel skills development is a nice-to-have not a must-have for their staff.
+After all, any smart businessperson has looked at capital outlays, new locations, and even hiring as a cost versus what is gained in revenue.
+If it doesn't meet their needs, they pass.That goes double for a sales training program because most CEOs have never received training and feel skills development is a nice-to-have not a must-have for their staff.

 Learn How To Earn Customer Trust And Close More Sales